Brandy (Scott English song)

 "Brandy", later called "Mandy", is a song written by Scott English and Richard Kerr.
 It was originally recorded by English in 1971 and reached the top 20 of the UK Singles Chart.

 "Brandy" was recorded by New Zealand singer Bunny Walters in 1972, but achieved greater success when released in the United States in 1974 by Barry Manilow.
 For Manilow's recording, the title changed from "Brandy" to "Mandy" to avoid confusion with Looking Glass's "Brandy (You're a Fine Girl)".
-His version reached the top of the US Hot 100 Singles Chart.
+His version reached the top of the US Billboard Hot 100.
 Later, it was recorded by many other artists.
-The song was a UK number-one hit in 2003 for Irish boyband Westlife.
+The song was a UK number one hit in 2003 for Irish boyband Westlife.

 Scott English original recording

-Under the title Brandy, the selection's original title, the song charted in 1971 for Scott English, one of its co-composers, whose version of it reached #12 in the UK Singles Charts.
+Under the title "Brandy", the selection's original title, the song charted in 1971 for Scott English, one of its co-composers, whose version of it reached number 12 on the UK Singles Chart.
 It was also released in the United States, where it was a minor hit, remaining in the lower portion of the Hot 100.

 The suggestion that Scott English wrote the song about a favorite dog is apparently false.
 English later said that a reporter called him early one morning asking who "Brandy" was, and an irritated English made up the dog story to get the reporter off his back.
 In a 2013 interview, he said the idea for the song title came while he was in France and someone tried to make a dirty joke saying "Brandy goes down fine after dinner, doesn't she" although in English, a drink does not actually have a grammatical gender, and the line does not have the intended double entendre.
 He later wrote the song in London.
 He said he hated the Manilow version because he took out part of a verse and made it a bridge, but he later loved it because it bought him houses.
 The song was inspired by his life, he said, the face in the window being his father.

+Record World said it was "just the sort of slightly uptempo pop ballad that should click on these shores."